GodlyCS/gdlearn-module/README.md

 Learning with implementation boosts the understanding 💯💯.

-This module is created by using Python programming language and also some of the famous libraries like pandas(for dataframe) and numpy(for list and array).
+This module is created using Python programming language and also some of the famous libraries like pandas(for dataframe) and numpy(for list and array).

 To use this module you can add the gdlearn.py file to the site-packages folder in python.